FutuneAI/ai-visibility-framework/diagnostic/visibility-diagnostic-framework.md

 ### Checkpoint 4.1 — Crawlability of key pages `[L1]`

 Check robots.txt.
-Verify that homepage, About page, and core product pages are not blocked.
+Verify that the homepage, About page, and core product pages are not blocked.
 Test that key pages render their text content without JavaScript execution (use a browser extension to disable JS and reload).

 - All key pages crawlable with full text content available without JS: **5 points**
-- Key pages crawlable but some content requires JS: **3 points**
+- Key pages crawlable, but some content requires JS: **3 points**
 - Key pages blocked or critical content locked behind JS rendering: **0 points**

 ### Checkpoint 4.2 — Sitemap presence `[L1]`

-Check for sitemap at /sitemap.xml or referenced in robots.txt.
+Check for a sitemap at /sitemap.xml or for references in robots.txt.

 - Machine-readable sitemap present and includes key pages: **5 points**
 - Sitemap present but incomplete or outdated: **2 points**